rustgd/rhusics/README.md

   Library supplies a transform implementation for convenience.
 * [`specs::System`](https://docs.rs/specs/0.9.5/specs/trait.System.html) for spatial
   sorting on user supplied transform, and shape components.
-* Uses single precision as default, can be changed to double precision with the `double` feature.
 * Has support for doing spatial sort/collision detection using the collision-rs DBVT.
 * Support for doing broad phase using the collision-rs DBVT.
 * Continuous collision detection, using GJK